nuejs/nue/packages/nuejs.org/blog/nue-release-candidate/index.md

   - **`===` no longer works as a section separator**: The `===` syntax for section separation is no longer supported.
 Instead, use `---` for section separators, and `***` or `___` for thematic breaks (which correspond to the `<hr>` tag in HTML).
 This change ensures consistency and follows standard Markdown conventions.

-  - **[image] "srcset" and "sizes" removed**: The `srcset` and `sizes` parameters for the `[image]` tag have been removed due to their complexity.
+  - **`[image]` "srcset" removed**: The `srcset` and `sizes` parameters for the `[image]` tag have been removed due to their complexity.
 A simpler and more powerful system for responsive images is planned for future releases.

-  - **[video] tag simplified**: The `[video]` tag has been simplified to only accept the `src` parameter, removing support for multiple video sources.
+  - **`[video]` tag simplified**: The `[video]` tag has been simplified to only accept the `src` parameter, removing support for multiple video sources.
 A more robust video player and driver support system is coming in a future update, allowing for better video handling and greater flexibility.